 Is English your second, third or fourth language?
 Do you need or want to speak and read it better?
 AACC offers classes for those just learning English, as well as for those with more advanced skills.

 There are three ways to qualify for Anne Arundel’s free GED Test Preparation class: you can achieve qualifying scores during your Adult Basic Skills assessment, be recommended by your ABS instructor or earn qualifying scores on the GED Ready Practice Test.
 During the class, you’ll review key subject matter, practice test-taking strategies, and learn important information about college and career opportunities available to you once you’ve earned your diploma.

 Adult Basic Skills (ABS) classes are designed for students who do not have a high school diploma and need to improve basic skills in math, science, social studies and reading.
 Classes are free and there’s no need to apply.
-We just require that you’re at least 17 years old, you’ve officially withdrawn from high school, and you attend an orientation and assessment before you begin classes.
+We just require that you’re at least 18 years old, have officially withdrawn from high school, and attend an orientation and assessment before you begin classes.

 The AACC Accuplacer test will determine if your skills need improving before you’re ready for first-year English and math courses and you will be required to complete them successfully before you are eligible to for courses such as English 111 or Math 112.
 Developmental courses are offered in the same format as credit courses, cost the same as a 3-credit course and you register for these classes in the same way as a 3-credit course; however, you will not receive college credit for them because they are preparatory classes.